Higher-genus quasimap wall-crossing via localization: Twisted graph space

-which is the contribution of deformations of $z_1$ to the Euler class of the virtual normal bundle.
-A similar computation shows that deformations of $z_2$ contribute

-to the Euler class of the virtual normal bundle.
-The zero-weight factors that we have eliminated from \eqref{defz1} and \eqref{defz2} cancel with analogous factors coming from automorphisms of $C_e$ and its line bundles.

 Now, suppose that $C_e$ has a special point at only one of its ramification points.
 Then $e$ is adjacent to an unstable vertex $v$, corresponding to a basepoint of $\vec{x}$ of order $\beta(v)$.
-The sections $\vec{x}$ still determine an underlying constant map to $Z$, so the universal family over the edge moduli space is still given by \eqref{universalfam}; the only difference in this situation is that the first universal line bundle is
+The sections $\vec{x}$ still determine an underlying constant map to $Z$, so the universal family over the edge moduli space is still given by \eqref{universalfam}; the only difference in this situation is that the universal map is now given by $[x: y] \mapsto [x^{d(e) - \beta(v)}: y^{d(e)}]$, which is well-defined by Remark~\ref{rem:dbeta}.